 Do I need to bring my own dive gear?

-Short-term interns do not need to bring their own dive gear, but it is essential that they bring their own mask, snorkel and fins.
-Interns staying long-term (3 months or more) need to bring all of their own dive gear including BCD, regulators, dive computer, mask, fin & booties, dive compass, and SMB with reel.
+Citizen Science and Marine Conservation interns do not need to bring their own dive gear, but it is recommended that they bring their own mask, snorkel and fins.
+Interns completing their Divemaster or Instructor courses and Research Assistants need to bring all of their own dive gear including BCD, regulators, dive computer, mask, fins, dive compass, and SMB with reel.

 Should I bring a laptop?

 It is essential for all interns to bring laptops, as your level of contribution to our projects will increase by having your own computer.